postlund/pyatv/docs/documentation/protocols.md

     '_t': 1}
 ```

-The Media Control Flags (`mcF`) is a bitmask with the following bits (not fully reverse
+The Media Control Flags (`mcF`) chunk is a bitmask with the following bits (not fully reversed
-engineered yet):
+ yet):

 | Bitmask | Purpose |
 | ------- | ------- |